 It is important to remember that if you adjust any detail in your affidavit by hand after it has been printed, both you and your witness must initial next to the change.

-If need help finding a witness for your affidavit, you can search the online directory in your state to find a JP near you.
+If need help finding a witness (an authorised person) for your affidavit, you can search the online directory in your state to find a JP near you.
 The following links should help you to find an appropriate witness:

 - New South Wales

 - Tasmania – telephone the Legal Aid Commission on 1300 366 611 for a JP’s contact details.